aruintelligence/aml-core/README.md

 render_allowed = restoration_value >= attention_cost
 ```

-Every interface element is evaluated before rendering.
+Every renderable element is evaluated according to:

+- attention_cost
+- restoration_value
+- rendering_mode
+- fallback behavior
+- suppression thresholds

-If an element consumes more cognitive attention than the restoration value it provides, AML can:
+If an element consumes more attention than the value it restores, AML can:

 - suppress it
 - degrade it
+- reroute it
 - replace it
-- log it
+- log the render decision transparently
-- route it through a fallback state

 This transforms rendering into an accountable semantic process.

+---

+# Why ĀML Exists

+Modern systems optimize for:

+- clicks
+- engagement
+- retention
+- stimulation
+- interruption
+- emotional extraction

+ĀML explores a different question:

+> What if interfaces optimized for restoration instead?

+AML introduces:

+- accountable rendering
+- restoration-aware interfaces
+- semantic rendering logic
+- cognitive respect layers
+- transparent render decisions

 ---